zzzprojects/docs/learndapper.com/pages/non-query.md

 [Online Example](https://dotnetfiddle.net/NFIRDF)

 The [BulkDelete](/bulk-operations/bulk-delete) method allows you to delete large amounts of data efficiently.
-By using bulk operation instead of the `Execute` method, you reduce the number of database round-trips and increase your application performance.
+By using bulk operations instead of the `Execute` method, you reduce the number of database round-trips and increase your application performance.

 ## Dapper ExecuteAsync